sobolevsv/varnish-test/README.md

 if the number of bans increases to 100k, then it takes 25 seconds

-to check current ban list in Varnish
+To check current ban list
 ```bash
 docker exec -it varnish-cache varnishadm ban.list
 ```